icure-io/icure-medical-device-kotlin-sdk/docs/DeviceApi.md

 Load medical device ids from the database by filtering them using the provided Filter.

 Filters are complex selectors that are built by combining basic building blocks.
-Examples of filters available for Users are AllUsersFilter and UsersByIdsFilter.
+Examples of filters available for [MedicalDevice] are AllDevicesFilter and DevicesByIdsFilter.
 This method returns the list of the ids of the users matching the filter.

 ### Example
 ```kotlin